dbiscalchin/urlinput/README.md

 ## Settings

 Some custom settings can be provided when setting up the URL Input plugin.
-For example, the following settings could be provided to incorporate [Font Awesome](http://fortawesome.github.io/Font-Awesome/) and [Bootstrap](http://getbootstrap.com/):
+For example, the following settings could be provided to apply a [Bootstrap](http://getbootstrap.com/) styling:

 ```
 $('#my_url').urlinput({
-  linkText: '<i class="fa fa-external-link"></i>',
+  linkText: '<span class="glyphicon glyphicon-new-window"></span>',
   linkClass: 'btn btn-default',
   linkWrapper: $('<span class="input-group-btn"></span>'),
 });